Dayton, Wyoming

 Dayton is a town in Sheridan County, Wyoming, United States.
 The population was 822 at the 2020 census.
+The town was incorporated in 1906.

 History

-Dayton was named after Joe Dayton Thorn (1861-1942) in 1882 because he was one of the founding fathers of the city.
-Wyoming's first rodeo was held here in the 1890s and Dayton elected the first female mayor in Wyoming.
+Dayton was a stage stop on the Bozeman Trail.
+It was named after Joe Dayton Thorn (1861-1942) in 1882 because he was one of the founding fathers of the city.
+The town claims to have had Wyoming's first rodeo held here in the 1890s.
+By the early 1900s the town had grown substantially, with three general stores, four saloons, a flour mill, and a stucco factory.
+The state fish hatchery was initially in Dayton until relocating to Story, Wyoming in 1909.

+The town's first mayor was Neal Ketcham.
+In 1911 Dayton elected the first female mayor in Wyoming, Susan Wissler.

 Dayton was home to the San Benito Monastery, a Roman Catholic monastery associated with the Benedictine Sisters of Perpetual Adoration, from 1989 to 2014.

 Geography

 Dayton is at the confluence of the Tongue and Little Tongue Rivers.
 It is on U.S. Route 14, just east of the Big Horn Mountains.

 According to the United States Census Bureau, the town has an area of 0.53 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Dayton has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.